Setting up WIP Limits in Kanban – Why do you need it?

 How to set up WIP limits in Kanban

 So where do WIP limits come in?
 A WIP limit may be applied to the project as a whole, to individual phases, or sometimes to individual team members.
-A good digital project management tool will allow you to set WIP limits in the way that best serves your team.
-Digital project management tools with no WIP limits can easily become cluttered and overwhelming for its users.
+A good digital project management tool will allow you to set WIP limits in a way that best serves your team.
+Digital project management with no WIP limits can easily become cluttered and overwhelming for its users.

 As the leader of a team, you can determine the appropriate number of tasks in progress and use your digital project management software to set those limits.
 You may decide your team can collectively handle 8 tasks at a time and implement a simple WIP limit for the project as a whole.